ubco-W2022T2-data301/project-group-group18/final_report_group18.md

 In general, when answering the question on the gender gap in the literacy rates.
 There is a gender gap in literacy rates.
 In certain regions of this world, it is not a wide gap.
 However, it was found out that men take the lead in a lot of factors concerning literacy rates.

+## How do different income levels affect the literacy rate throughout the world?

+#### How does the literacy rate change around the world?

+This plot analyzes the literacy rates based on different income groups in different regions of the world.
+Using this plot, we can notice that there is a common trend between each region, the lower-income countries have a significantly lower literacy rate than the higher-income countries.
+In fact, the higher-income countries were close to having a 100% literacy rate in most regions.
+On the other hand, low-income countries had an average of a 60% literacy rate throughout the regions.
+Because the higher-income countries had a much higher literacy rate, we can conclude that wealth does impact the literacy rate throughout the world.

+#### How does the education level change when compared to income groups based on sex?

+These plots compare the percentage of people who completed a certain educational level per income group based on sex.
+The plot on the left explores the percentage of people who completed primary school.
+We discover that throughout most of the income levels, on average, 80+% of people completed primary school.
+However, in low-income countries, the average was only 40%.
+In the middle graph, we discover that the average percentage of people who completed lower secondary school is lower than that of primary school.
+This is especially true in middle-income countries as high-income countries still have a relatively high completion rate.
+In the graph on the left, we notice that the average percentage of people who completed upper secondary school significantly dropped in every income group when compared to previous education levels.
+The higher-income countries continue to have a higher completion rate, however, it is only at around 50%.
+In middle-income countries, females have a higher average completion rate than males.

+#### How does the literacy rate change across different income groups based on sex?

+This plot compares the literacy rate across different income groups based on sex.
+We notice that throughout every income group, males had higher literacy rates than women.
+Only low-income countries did not have an almost 100% literacy rate for males.
+The higher the income, the higher the literacy rate.

 ## Conclusion

 <u> **Links**:</u>